avadev/AvaTax-Calc-SOAP-PHP/README.md

 This is a PHP client adapter for Avalara AvaTax web services.
-This version has support for the tax, address and batch services.

-A set of Unit tests and examples are provided.
+Samples include GetTaxRequest, Ping, PostTax, and Address Validate.

-YOU MUST CONFIGURE Credentials.php before running tests or samples!
+For samples to function, the Security\Credentials.php must be configured with your Account Number and License Key (or username and password)

-Run readme.html in a browser for more details.
+For more details - run the readme.html in a browser.